jpetitcolas/jpetitcolas.github.com/_posts/2015-05-15-howto-setup-webpack-on-es6-react-application-with-sass.md

 require('../sass/HelloForm.scss');
 ```

 Your style should be loaded.
 Some may find it really weird to include some SCSS into a JavaScript file.
 After playing several weeks with it, I must admit this is really nice.
-All your components are now better isolated, each one containing its own style and logical.
+All your components are now better isolated, each one containing its own style and logic.
 Far better for maintainability and reuse.

 #### Fixing uv__finish_close error

-There is an issue with current version of `sass-loader`:
+There is an issue with the current version of `sass-loader`:

 >  build modulesnode: ../deps/uv/src/unix/core.c:199: uv__finish_close: Assertion `0' failed.